ENGLISH 483, 484

 Guidelines for Honors Projects in English Literature, 2022-23

-The English Department has a two-semester timeline for honors projects in literature.
-Students will propose a project in the spring of their junior year.
-If approved, students will undertake preparatory reading and research during the summer, continue researching and writing in the fall and spring semesters, and complete their work in late spring of their senior year, including a presentation at CLAS.
-In order to support their work, honors students are required in the fall semester of their senior year to complete the Honors Proseminar (2 credit hours, graded credit/no credit).
+Students with at least a 3.5 GPA in the major and a 3.0 GPA overall may propose a project in the spring of their junior year.
+If approved, students undertake preparatory reading and research during the summer, continue researching and writing in the fall while also enrolled in an honors proseminar, and complete their work in late spring of their senior year, culminating in a presentation of their project at CLAS.

-Under this plan, students enroll in EN483 for two credits in the fall, and EN484 for two credits in the spring.
-EN483 will be provisionally graded CR, and a letter grade will be assigned for it and for EN484 after the successful completion of the thesis.
+In the fall of their senior year, honors students enroll in EN482, the two-credit Honors Proseminar, and in two credits of EN483; the thesis is typically completed during the spring semester, during which students should enroll in two credits of EN484.
+EN482 is a CR/NC course; EN483 will be provisionally graded CR, and a letter grade will be assigned for it and for EN484 after the successful completion of the thesis.
 The honors thesis and the proseminar does not count toward the 11 courses required for the English major, or the 13 required for the English major with a concentration in creative writing.

 The final thesis is generally 50-70 pages of polished academic writing, reviewed and assessed by both the primary advisor and a secondary reader.
-Students whose thesis projects may take them to libraries and other archives outside Colby are encouraged to apply for funding from the John Barry grant and fellowships from the Center for the Arts and Humanities.
+Students whose thesis projects may take them to libraries and other archives outside Colby are encouraged to apply for funding such as the John Barry Grant and fellowships from the Center for Arts and Humanities.

 April of junior year: consult with your advisor on plans for your senior year, including the possibility of a thesis.
 You should check with your advisor to make sure you’re on track with other requirements for the major and understand how the honors thesis will factor into the 128 credits required for graduation.

 Once you’ve decided to propose an honors project, you should begin developing a topic and find a faculty member in the English department who will agree to supervise your work.

 April 22: honors proposals due.
 This proposal should consist of the following elements: